LucHermitte/lh-cpp/cpp/trunk/doc/lh-cpp-readme.txt

 they won't actually clash with equivalent settings from other filetypes.

-Other plugins I'm maintaining (see |lh-refactor| for instance) support multi-filetype options, which support default values that can be overidden for specific filetypes (by appending "{ft}_" to the name of the options when setting them), or specific projects.
+Other plugins I'm maintaining (see |lh-refactor| for instance) support multi-filetype options, which support default values that can be overridden for specific filetypes (by appending "{ft}_" to the name of the options when setting them), or specific projects.
 See |lhdev-filetype| for the actual naming policy.